d2l-ai/d2l-en/chapter_natural-language-processing/similarity-analogy.md

 # Finding Synonyms and Analogies
+:label:`chapter_synonyms`

-In the ["Implementation of Word2vec"](./word2vec-gluon.md) section, we trained a word2vec word embedding model on a small-scale data set and searched for synonyms using the cosine similarity of word vectors.
+In :numref:`chapter_word2vec_gluon` we trained a word2vec word embedding model on a small-scale data set and searched for synonyms using the cosine similarity of word vectors.
 In practice, word vectors pre-trained on a large-scale corpus can often be applied to downstream natural language processing tasks.
 This section will demonstrate how to use these pre-trained word vectors to find synonyms and analogies.
 We will continue to apply pre-trained word vectors in subsequent sections.

 ## Using Pre-trained Word Vectors